Seti I: Mummy

 From an examination of Seti's extremely well-preserved mummy, Seti I appears to have been less than forty years old when he died unexpectedly.
 This is in stark contrast to the situation with Horemheb, Ramesses I and Ramesses II who all lived to an advanced age.
 The reasons for his relatively early death are uncertain, but there is no evidence of violence on his mummy.
 His mummy was found decapitated, but this was likely caused by tomb robbers after his death.
 The Amun priest carefully reattached his head to his body with the use of linen cloths.
 It has been suggested that he died from a disease which had affected him for years, possibly related to his heart.
 The latter was found placed in the right part of the body, while the usual practice of the day was to place it in the left part during the mummification process.
 Opinions vary whether this was a mistake or an attempt to have Seti's heart work better in his afterlife.
 Seti I's mummy is about 1.7 m tall.

+Between 2000 and 2010, the Egyptian Museum carried out a CT scanning program of royal mummies, including the preserved mummy of Seti I. Modern analysis revealed that:

+The scans revealed that Seti I was a well-built man, standing around 170–175 cm tall, with a strong and muscular physique.
+This aligns with depictions of him in statues and reliefs that emphasise his physical strength and vitality.
+Analysis suggests that Seti I died in his 40s or early 50s.
+However, the cause of his death remains unclear.
+No definitive signs of trauma or illness have been identified from the scans, leaving his death a subject of speculation.

+The CT scans provided evidence of the exceptional mummification techniques used on Seti I. His body showed intricate embalming methods, including precise excision of the internal organs and advanced preservation of the facial features.
+His mummy is often considered one of the finest examples of Ancient Egyptian mummification artistry.

-In April 2021, his mummy was moved from the Museum of Egyptian Antiquities to the National Museum of Egyptian Civilization along with those of 17 other kings and 4 queens in an event termed the Pharaohs' Golden Parade.
+In April 2021, his mummy was moved from the Museum of Egyptian Antiquities to the National Museum of Egyptian Civilisation along with those of 17 other kings and 4 queens in an event termed the Pharaohs' Golden Parade.